input-output-hk/engineering/blog/2022-08-19-ghcjs-heap-representation.md

 - some words of payload

-Heap traversal is done by following the info table pointer of every heap object to query the layout of the heap object payload.
+Heap traversal is done by following the info table pointer of every heap object to query in the info table the layout of the heap object payload.

 Info tables contain a pointer to a function called "entry code" that can be specific to each info table.
+This code is mainly used to apply a node to some arguments.
-With tables-next-to-code optimisation enabled, the info table pointer is actually a pointer to this entry code and the info table itself is stored in the words preceeding the entry code.
+Note that with tables-next-to-code optimisation enabled, to avoid an indirection the info table pointer is actually a pointer to this entry code and the info table itself is stored in the words preceeding the entry code.

 ## Heap objects in JavaScript